 Taxpayers shall use national accounting standards based on the International Financial Reporting Standards (IFRS) and must adopt a uniform accounting method for financial and tax treatment (i.e. both on the cash or accrual basis) which remains unchanged during the tax year.

-VAT and corporate income tax shall be declared and paid before the 15th day of the month following the taxable transaction, and individual income tax shall be declared and paid before 1 April of each year.
+VAT and corporate income tax shall be declared and paid before the 15th day of the month following the taxable transaction, and individual income tax of natural persons whose income is not taxed at source shall be declared and paid before 1 April of each year

 The Revenue Service may assess tax returns within 3 years from the year they are filed; it may also conduct desk audits or on-site audits on taxpayers, and issue tax acts to taxpayers on the results.